wor3835/react-native-calculator/README.md

 Calculator created in React Native.
 Computes postfix expressions.

-For example, to do 5+5, the sequence of buttons is at follows:
+For example, to do 5+5, the sequence of buttons is as follows:

 5, =, 5, +